Block on Trump's Asylum Ban Upheld by Supreme Court

-There are many parts of an employment contract that may be up for negotiation and some that you should definitely try to adjust, especially if you have a senior position or a lot of experience.
+There usually aren't many parts of an employment contract that are up for negotiation, but there are some that you should definitely try to negotiate, particularly when it comes to pay and benefits.
 Not making the effort means you could be leaving money on the table.

 But as any employment lawyer will tell you, negotiating your work contract can mean much more than a bigger paycheck.